luk036/ellipsoid-method/ell-review.md

         \text{subject to}    & f_j(x) \le 0, \; \forall j=1,2,\ldots, \\
                              & x \in \mathbb{D},
   \end{array}$$
 where $f_0(x)$ and $f_j(x)$ are “convex”.
 Note that some design variables are discrete.
-The oracle looks for the nearby discrete solution $x_d$ of $x_c$ with the cutting-plane:
+The oracle looks for a nearby discrete solution $x_d$ of $x_c$ with the cutting-plane:
-$$ g^\mathsf{T} (x - x_d) + \beta \le 0, \beta \ge 0, g \neq 0.
+$$ g^\mathsf{T} (x - x_d) + \beta \le 0, \beta \ge 0, g \neq 0. $$
-$$
 Note that the cut may be a shallow cut.
-Suggestion: use different cuts as possible for each iteration (e.g. round-robin the evaluation of constraints).
+Suggestion: use as many different cuts as possible for each iteration (e.g. round-robin the evaluation of constraints).

-### Example: Multiplier-less FIR Filter Design
+### Example: Multiplierless FIR Filter Design

-However, there are still many filter design problems that are non-convex, such as multiplier-less FIR filter design problems.
-Note that in [@fig:fir-strctr], each coefficient associated with a multiplier unit makes the filter power hungry, especially in Application Specific Integrated Circuits (ASIC).
-Fortunately, it can be implemented multiplier-less if each coefficient is quantized and represented as a sum of Singed Power-of-Two (SPT).
-Such a coefficient can be uniquely represented by a Canonic Signed-Digit (CSD) code [@george1960csd] with the smallest number of non-zero digits.
-In such a case, it confines the multiplication to add and shift operations.
+However, there are still many filter design problems that are non-convex, such as multiplierless FIR filter design problems.
+Note that in [@fig:fir-strctr], each coefficient associated with a multiplier unit makes the filter power hungry, especially in *application specific integrated circuits* (ASIC).
+Fortunately, if each coefficient is quantized and represented as a sum of Singed Power-of-Two (SPT), a multiplierless filter can be implemented.
+Such coefficients can be uniquely represented by a Canonicical Signed-Digit (CSD) code with a minimum number of non-zero digits[@george1960csd].
+In this case, it confines the multiplication to addition and shift operations.
 An example is shown in @fig:multi-shift.
-A coefficient 0.40625 = 13/32 can be written as $2^{-1} - 2^{-3} + 2^{-5}$.
-Consequently, as shown in @fig:shift, the multiplier can be replaced with three shifters and two adders, which are with much lower cost.
-However, the coefficient quantization constraint, which is non-convex, makes the convex optimization algorithm cannot be directly applied.
-A similar scenario is considering the finite word-length effect [@lim1982finite].
+The coefficient 0.40625 = 13/32 can be written as $2^{-1} - 2^{-3} + 2^{-5}$.
+Thus, as shown in @fig:shift, the multiplier can be replaced with three shifters and two adders at a much lower cost.
+However, the coefficient quantization constraint is non-convex, making the convex optimization algorithm not directly applicable.
+A similar case is the consideration of the finite word-length effect [@lim1982finite].

-Attracted by the benefits of this "multiplierlessness", many efforts have been devoted to its design techniques.
+Attracted by the benefits of this "multiplier-free" approach, many efforts have been devoted to its design techniques.
 For its general problems, integer programming (e.g. [@kodek1980design; @lim1982finite; @lim1983fir; @lim1999signed]) can be implemented to achieve the optimal solution.
-However, it demands excessive computing resources.
-Other heuristic techniques, such as genetic algorithm [@xu1995design] and dynamic-programming-like method [@chen1999trellis], are also with low efficiency.
+However, it requires excessive computational resources.
+Other heuristic techniques, such as genetic algorithm [@xu1995design] and dynamic-programming-like method [@chen1999trellis], also has inefficiency.
 If the quantization constraint is the only non-convex constraint in the design problem, a lower bound can be efficiently obtained by solving the relaxed problem [@davidson2010enriching].
-Then to make the solution feasible, it can be rounded to the nearest CSD codes or treated as a starting point of a local search algorithm for a better solution [@kodek1981comparison].
-However, both of the methods can not guarantee the feasibility of the final solution.
-Besides, the local search problem is still non-convex.
-Therefore, the adopted algorithm could also be inefficient, such as branch-and-bound in [@kodek1981comparison].
+Then to make the solution feasible, it can be rounded to the nearest CSD code or used as a starting point of a local search algorithm to obtain a better solution [@kodek1981comparison].
+However, neither method guarantees the feasibility of the final solution.
+Besides, the local search problem remains non-convex.
+Therefore, the adopted algorithm may also be inefficient, such as branch-and-bound in [@kodek1981comparison].

 ![Result](ellipsoid.files/csdlowpass.pdf){#fig:csdlowpass width="80%"}